higherkindness/mu-haskell/docs/schema.md

 |]
 ```

+### Schemas part of services

+If you use the `grpc` function to import a gRPC `.proto` file in the type-level, that function already takes care of creating an appropiate schema for *all* the messages.
+If you prefer to have different schemas for different subsets of messages (for example, aggregated by services), you can either:

+* Write the schemas by hand,
+* Split the definition file into several ones, and import each of them in its own `[protobufFile||]` block.

 ## Mapping Haskell types

 These schemas become more useful once you can map your Haskell types to them. `mu-schema` uses the generics mechanism built in GHC to automatically derive these mappings, asuming that you declare your data types using field names.